-It is the objective of Lahey Clinic residency program in Urology to provide rigorous training in the art and science of clinical and basic science in Urology.
+It is the objective of Lahey Hospital & Medical Center residency program in Urology to provide rigorous training in the art and science of clinical and basic science in Urology.
 This goal is achieved through a four-year, vertically integrated program in Urology.

 The Urology staff is committed to providing an environment that is conducive to training a complete urological surgeon who is prepared for a career in clinical and academic medicine.
 We attempt to educate our residents so that their technical skills will enable them to manage the most complex of surgical and cognitive problems, and ultimately, mold them into practitioners who provide the best possible care to patients in a setting of kindness and compassion.

 The Department of Urology staff consists of 16 full-time, board-certified urologists who attend to busy outpatient practices and perform inpatient and ambulatory surgical procedures.
-Many patients are referred to Lahey Clinic by their primary urologist for complex operations.
+Many patients are referred to Lahey Hospital & Medical Center by their primary urologist for complex operations.

 The members of the Department of Urology are widely recognized for their expertise in: